RHJihan/Solarized-Facebook/README.md

 Known Issues
 ------------
-This extension doesn't effective on Facebook Settings & Help Center page.
+This extension doesn't properly effect on Facebook Settings & Help Center page.

 ## FAQ
 * Is it safe?